Regular savings accounts

 - You usually have to pay into your regular savings account every month – typically between £10 and £500.

 - You might have to make a minimum number of monthly payments – often 10 or 11 – and the account might have a fixed term of, say, one year.

 - With bank regular savings accounts, you’ll usually need to open a current account before qualifying for a regular savings account and your money will be moved to the current account once the limited term of the regular savings account ends.

 At the end of the term, you’ll get back all the money you’ve paid into the account plus the accrued interest.

 These accounts usually offer higher interest rates than current or instant access accounts.
 Some offer a fixed interest rate.
 With others, the rate is variable.

-The interest rate may be reduced if you don’t save every month or if you need to make a withdrawal.
+The interest rate might be reduced if you don’t save every month or if you need to make a withdrawal.

 Access to your money

-Check the rules carefully before choosing a regular savings account if you think you may need to access your money during the term.
+Check the rules carefully before choosing a regular savings account if you think you might need to access your money during the term.